fk/masonite/readme.md

 * Added an option to set the avatar style: Square (default), circle or rounded ([#31](https://github.com/fk/masonite/issues/31)).
 * The .post .footer .date is now bold.
 * Changed .post .footer color from "Darks" to "Mids" for .no-touch and :hover.
+* Updated to ColorBox v1.5.10.
+* Updated to imagesLoaded v3.1.8.
+* Updated to Infinite Scroll v2.0.2.

 ### 0.2.11